Everything You Need to Know About How to Relieve Constipation

 - More Water: Increasing water intake can help the consistency of your stool and make it easier to pass.

-- Less Alcohol: Drinking too much alcohol can cause dehydration and exacerbate constipation and its symptoms.
+- Less Alcohol: Drinking too much alcohol can cause dehydration and exacerbate constipation symptoms.

 - Coffee: Find a balance.
-Consuming coffee can stimulate digestion, but overconsumption can dehydrate you.
-If you are going to drink coffee to assist with your constipation follow it up with an equal serving of water.
+Consuming coffee can stimulate digestion, but overconsumption can dehydrate you, making constipation relief more difficult.
+If you are going to drink coffee to assist with your constipation, follow it up with an equal serving of water.

 Did you know?
-The American Heart Association recommends that you to eat at least 25 grams of fiber per day starting at age 4.
-The daily recommendation stays the same for adult women, but raises to 38 grams per day for adult men.
+The American Heart Association recommends that you to eat around 27 grams of fiber per day.

 - Psyllium fiber: Considered a soluble prebiotic fiber, psyllium fiber comes from the husk of ispaghula seeds.
-This type of fiber (also known as soluble fiber) creates a gel that slows down digestion allowing your stool to absorb more water.
+This type of fiber (also known as soluble fiber) creates a gel to slow down digestion allowing your stool to absorb more water.
 It is available in commercial powders, as well as pills.

-- Probiotics: These healthy bacteria are helpful for fighting off harmful gut bacteria.
-They can also boost your immune system and help ease constipation.
-Probiotics are available in pill form, but can also be found in specialty drinks and yogurts.
+- Probiotics: These healthy bacteria boost your immune system by fighting off harmful gut bacteria and can help ease constipation symptoms.
+Probiotics are available in pill form, but can also be found in foods like yogurt, kimchi, and kombucha.

-- Magnesium Citrate: Often sold in liquid form, Citrate of Magnesia is a supplement that increases the flow of water in the intestines.
+- Magnesium citrate: Often sold in liquid form, Citrate of Magnesia is a supplement that increases the flow of water in the intestines.
 This helps soften stool and makes it easier to pass.
-Magnesium citrate is not recommended for use with certain medications, so please consult a doctor before using.
+Magnesium citrate is not recommended for use with certain medications, so please consult with your doctor before using it.

+An easy constipation cure for many is simply getting up and being active.
 Being sedentary is one of the common causes of constipation.
-Inceasing exercise helps food move through your digestive system at a faster pace.
+Increasing exercise helps food move through your digestive system at a faster pace helping to treat constipation.
 Faster digestion results in less water being absorbed and softer stool.